derekelkins/slgjs/docs/index.md

 This provides a embedding of tabled logic programming in TypeScript/JavaScript.
 Currently, it supports LRD-stratified negation.
 Adding non-stratified negation is something I'm considering.
-There is currently no support foraggregation, but that is also something I'd like to support.
+There is currently no support for aggregation, but that is also something I'd like to support.

 The implementation techniques are similar to the SLG-WAM of the XSB Prolog